Hawks6/Trial/readme.md

-Here’s the `README.md` content for your project:

----

-# RFP Document Processing with Gemini GenAI
+# RFP Document Processing

-This project automates the extraction and structuring of key information from RFP (Request for Proposal) documents using the Gemini GenAI large language model.
+This project automates the extraction and structuring of key information based on the provided fields in the assignment from RFP (Request for Proposal) documents using the Gemini GenAI large language model.
 The script supports both **PDF** and **HTML** file formats.

 ## Features:
 - **Automated Text Extraction**: Extracts text content from uploaded PDF or HTML files.